Award-winning chef, Alex Stratta, shares his recipes for the most crowd-pleasing appetizers for your Big Game Sunday celebration.

 Another idea is to personalize the dishes based on the football teams.
 “It’s fun to make foods from the areas where the teams hail from,” says Chef Stratta.
 For example, you could incorporate Kansas City Bar-B-Que for the Chiefs or traditional San Francisco sourdough bread for the 49ers.
 As a two Michelin-starred and James Beard Award winning chef known for his fine dining background, Chef Stratta has a few recipes to elevate party fare including these crispy chicken sliders and savory bacon-wrapped dates.
 “I love the sliders because they’re spicy, crunchy and hot—with a cool slaw and toasted Hawaiian bread, which is my favorite for sliders,” says Chef Stratta.
 “The dates are a crowd pleaser and easy to make in advance.
 Most people aren’t familiar with the flavor of dates, but who doesn’t love bacon and honey with a bite of mustard?”

-Chef Stratta’s Super Bowl party ideas for crispy chicken sliders and bacon-wrapped dates are sure to score a touchdown with your game-day party guests.
+Chef Stratta’s Big Game party ideas for crispy chicken sliders and bacon-wrapped dates are sure to score a touchdown with your game-day party guests.

 BACON-WRAPPED DATES WITH WALNUTS AND HONEY MUSTARD